Ash021980/Cyclistic-Case-Study/README.md

 - Convert casual riders into annual members
 ### Business Task
 - Identify the differences between how annual members and casual riders use Cyclistic bike
+### Deliverables
+- Provide three recommendations for marketing strategies designed to convert our casual riders